Bear-resistant food storage container: Construction

-Regulations and Testing
+Regulations and testing

 Several national parks and national forests require backcountry visitors to carry approved food storage containers.
 Backpackers who ignore this policy may face fines, property impounded, or eviction from the wilderness.
 Rangers may stop hikers and require them to produce their containers for inspection.

 The Sierra Interagency Black Bear Group (SIBBG) and the Interagency Grizzly Bear Committee (IGBC) regulate the approval of food storage containers in parts of the western United States.
 Containers effective against the American black bears in the Sierra Nevada may not be effective against the grizzly bears found elsewhere.
 SIBBG conducts visual inspection and various structural tests, then containers are filled with food and left in the cages of captive black bears in a zoo in California.
 If the canister survives the zoo test, it is then conditionally approved.
 Full approval is only given after three months' successful field tests by users.

 The (IGBC) first conducts a visual inspection to identify products that may be harmful to humans or the captive test bears.
 Next, food such as peanut butter, fish, or other attractant will be placed inside the container.
-This container will then be put in the grizzly bear enclosure at The Grizzly & Wold Discovery Center in West Yellowstone Montana.
+This container will then be put in the grizzly bear enclosure at The Grizzly & Wolf Discovery Center in West Yellowstone Montana.
 To pass the IGBC certification, a bear must have a total of one hour of direct contact with the product, not counting licking.
 The product must remain functional and have no penetrations larger than 1/4 inch.

 It is recommended that canisters be left on the ground, at least 100 feet/30 metres from the campsite.
 Suspending the canister can allow the bear to smash it to the ground or use the suspension gear to carry it away.
 Most canisters are designed to resist clawing and biting from bears rather than loaded drops from trees or cliffs.
 To prevent a bear from rolling it away, a hiker can leave the container in a bush, a shallow depression, or wedged between rocks or logs.
 Placing the canister near water could allow the container to float away.
 Reflective tape and labelling the container helps in recovery.